-I’ve seen a million hilarious moments, some terrifying ones, and I’d like to share a few of them with you, if you would, over the course of the next days.
-So grab a coffee, look around to make sure no co-workers are around (the ones that would judge you for slaking anyways) and pick your favourite reading voice, because Welcome to Vietnam!
+I’ve seen a million hilarious moments, some terrifying ones, and I’d like to share a few of them with you, if you would.
+So grab a coffee, look around to make sure no co-workers are around (the ones that would judge you for slacking anyways) and pick your favourite reading voice, because Welcome to Vietnam!

 Day 1 – Lao Cai northern town

 As I get off the train that took us from the border of China and a little deeper into Vietnam, I look around and try to see any flagrant differences between Vietnam and China.
 Claudio and I are both easy-going dudes, and both hungry, so with our 12-kg bags we set out looking for lunch (or was it breakfast or dinner?
 Probably all 3).
 The houses are different, the people seem a little bit friendlier, the cars drive faster.
 There’s still a lot of honking, but no one is spitting in the streets.

 We walk a whole block packed with restaurants trying to fish tourists out of the streets but nothing seems really attractive – until we are greeted by this vixen, this siren of the service industry.